johnmays/noaa-precipitation/README.rst

 See more extensive tables in `the main notebook. <./city_comparison/city_comparison.ipynb>`_

-Here are all of the cities (without Annette, AK) on a U.S. Map:
+Here are all of the cities (without Annette, AK and Hilo, HI) on a U.S. Map:

 .. image:: ./assets/precipitation_map_01.png
   :width: 800